 Angevine Farm is another of the best pumpkin patches in Connecticut.
 It’s located in Warren and has a wide variety of different pumpkins to choose from.
 They even have ones that don’t look super traditional, so if you want something a little out of the ordinary, this is one of the best pumpkin patches in Connecticut for you to go to.

 Be sure to grab one of the wheelbarrows to go around and find the perfect pumpkin.
 It makes it a lot easier to bring it to the car.
 Kids will love playing with the wheelbarrow during the trip.

 Rose’s Berry Farm

 There’s an excellent tractor hayride that you have to even get to the pumpkin patch, which is super fun, especially for young kids.
-Even more, there’s a corn maze, a huge slide for children, a croquet that’s Halloween-themed, and more!
+There’s also a corn maze, a huge slide for children, croquet that’s Halloween-themed, and more!
 It is usually only open on the weekends, though, which is something to consider if you plan to visit Rose’s Berry Farm.

 Karabin Farms is located in Southington and is one of the great pumpkin patches in Connecticut.
 They have a pumpkin patch, but a lot of the time, there are also just pumpkins available at the farm stand, so you can save yourself some time.

 Karabin Farms also has tons of other fun events like tractor rides and, of course, tasty fall treats.
 There is also a petting area so families can check out some of the animals that are right at the farms.
 Kids especially love this about Karabin Farms!